verbb/formie/packages/docs/browser/ui-reference/fields/agree.md

 Agree is the consent checkbox field used for terms, privacy, and one-line confirmations.

-Use this page to preserve the hidden input, checkbox attributes, and consent label structure when you customize the field.
+Use this page to preserve the hidden input, checkbox attributes, and consent label structure when you customise the field.

 ## Preview